FakeItEasy/FakeItEasy/docs/raising-events.md

 including event subscription or unsubscription, so FakeItEasy also can't raise events on strict fakes.

-To work around this limitation, you have two options:
+To work around this limitation, you have three options:

+- For a strict fake, you can [enable the default event behavior on the fake at creation time](strict-fakes.md#events).

 - You can explicitly enable the default event behavior on the fake, for a specific event or for all events of the fake: